 12th Street Auto Care Center is ASE and AAA-certified for its transmission repair specialists in Sioux Falls, South Dakota.
-Our mechanics will gladly repair your transmission system, whether it’s automatic or manual.
+Our mechanics will gladly repair or maintain your transmission system, whether it’s automatic or manual.
 But our team is not just knowledgeable, they’re hard-working professionals who have tons of experience diagnosing transmission problems, providing affordable transmission system repairs and replacing transmission systems when necessary.
-So when your transmission system starts to give you trouble, call 12th Street Auto Care Center to schedule an appointment.
+So when your transmission system starts to give you trouble, call 12th Street Auto Care Center located in Sioux Falls, SD to schedule an auto repair appointment.

 Most cars, trucks, vans and SUVs have automatic transmission systems, while older vehicles and performance cars have manual transmission systems.
 Automatic transmission vehicles allow you to speed up without switching gears.
 All you have to do is put your vehicle in Drive and press on the gas pedal to speed up.
 Manual transmission systems require you to press down on the clutch while shifting from first gear to second, third, and so on until you reach your desired speed.

 Both manual and automatic transmission systems are made up of similar parts, since they do the same job.
 The main difference is in a manual vehicle, you have the gear shift to the driver’s right and a clutch pedal to the left of the brake pedal.
 But here’s a little more on the components that make up these systems.

 Automatic transmission systems should be serviced annually.
 Call 12th Street Auto Care Center for this service appointment.
 Our technicians will change out the transmission filter, flush the transmission fluid, tell you which fluid is best for your vehicle, and will service your engine’s cooling system while they’re at it.

 Your mechanic will also inspect the following components, which make up your system: